 Since 2005, Chris has contributed artistically to various animated films, television shows, video games and music videos for companies such as Disney, Universal, Hasbro, Electronic Arts, Activision and Geffen Records.

-He is currently working for Disney on a new project to commemorate the 20th anniversary of The Lion King on Broadway.
+He is currently working as an Illustrator at Disney Theatrical Productions to commemorate the 20th anniversary of The Lion King on Broadway and, simultaneously, as a Character Designer for Disney Television Animation.

-In 2012, Chris opened The Oatley Academy Of Visual Storytelling where he now teaches courses in Composition, Color Theory, Visual Development, Character Design, Social Media + Self-Promotion, Digital Painting, Visual Storytelling and more…
+In 2012, Chris opened The Oatley Academy Of Visual Storytelling where he teaches courses in Composition, Color Theory, Visual Development, Character Design, Social Media + Self-Promotion, Digital Painting and Visual Storytelling.

 ImagineFX Magazine called him “The best kind of teacher.”
 Many of Chris’ students have become professional animation artists or illustrators and consider his teaching to be an essential part of their success.